RhythmCodec/MorePracticeMalodyServer/README.md

 ## Custom Storage Provisioning

 **This is now under construction!**
 As there are lots of ways of accessing the web storage provided by various providers, this part will be developed according to the needs.
-If you need a support for a provider, please [submit issue](https://github.com/RhythmCodec/MorePracticeMalodyServer/issues/new/choose).
+If you need a support for a provider, please [open issue](https://github.com/RhythmCodec/MorePracticeMalodyServer/issues/new/choose).
 Please set Storage:Provider as supported options.
 Currently we only support `self`.
 Games use application/x-www-form-urlencoded to send files.
 Only one file with metadata is sent at a time.
 Metadata is text key-value.
 We provide the cid, sid and hash.
 It can be retrieved in the form.